ethandsa/Thread-Management-Library/README.md

 What if we wanted just one verified user?
 There is no default way for a thread to be aware that this condition is met.
 Neither is there a mechanism to kill an active thread, as that would be unsafe.

 Every time a ThreadGroup object is created there is an associated Event object that is maintained.
 The parent thread has this context through the ThreadGroup object, and all the threads spawned by the thread group (i.e. the child threads) are aware of this object too.
-This is faciliated by maintaining an n-ary tree to track the hierarchy.
+This is facilitated by maintaining an n-ary tree to track the hierarchy.

 If two thread group objects are created inside the main thread, the tree's state will be